vishal12-eng/Gamer/replit.md

 - Check backend logs for Pixabay API errors

 ### Ads Not Showing
-- Make sure `VITE_AADS_AD_UNIT_ID` is set in environment variables
+- Set at least one `VITE_ADSTERRA_SMARTLINK_X` environment variable (X = 1-10)
-- Get your ad unit ID from a-ads.com
+- Get SmartLink URLs from your Adsterra publisher dashboard
+- Ads only render when valid SmartLink URLs are configured
-- Ads are lazy-loaded, so scroll to see them appear
+- Scroll down on pages to see banner placements

 ### Hot Module Replacement (HMR) Issues
 - HMR is configured for Replit's HTTPS proxy